stacks-archive/blockstack-android/README.md

 ## Regulatory Notes

 ### Export Compliance
-The Blockstack Android SDK includes methods to encrypt data.
+The Stacks Android SDK includes methods to encrypt data.
 Please consider whether you have to be compliant with US export law when you distribute your app via Google Play.
 See for example [Export Compliance](https://support.google.com/googleplay/android-developer/answer/113770?hl=en)

 ### Privacy and Data Protection
-Blockstack helps you to create privacy-by-design apps as for example required by GDPR.
+Stacks helps you to create privacy-by-design apps as for example required by GDPR.

 In the context of GDPR, you should consider features